 We all have either moments, or areas of our lives, where we struggle to give something up for God.
 One of my areas is entertainment, whether it is the movies I watch or video games I play, I tend to push aside what God wants in favor of what I want.
 I don’t typically see an immediate repercussion for ignoring God’s will, but what is the long-term price I am paying?

 Doing whatever you want to despite it being against God’s will for you can lead to a less fulfilling life.
 Our hobbies are like broken cisterns, we can put water in them but they will always run dry at some point.
-No matter how much fun we are having in that moment or what we think we will gain from that activity, it will always let us down at some point.
+No matter how much fun we are having in that moment or what we think we will gain from that activity, it will always let us down eventually.
 Our hobbies and interests outside of God cannot fill our lives with meaning because those things only have the meaning we give them.
 As humans, what we can give is finite.
 However, God is like a fountain, never ceasing to bring fresh water.
 When we live our lives and conduct our activities according to His will, He will be the one giving us meaning.
 Therefore, our meaning will never run dry.

 Ignoring God’s will instead of embracing it can lead to the needs of others going unmet.
 There have been times when I was so focused on what I wanted that I failed to provide something that someone else needed.
 Whether I was focused on a movie, video games, woodworking, baking, etc., it doesn’t matter.
 If I am so wrapped up in what I want that I can’t notice that someone else needs something, then I am in the wrong.
 It means that I am possibly neglecting to provide something that God wants me to provide.
 If I ignore what that person needs, then I am quite possibly ignoring what God wants me to do for that person.